xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Privilege Escalation/Linux-Privesc/readme.md

 ```

 ### [escaping restricted shell (Thanks to Legacyy and bugbyt3)]
+When you are in a restricted shell, try the following..
 press `CTL+V` then press `CTL+J`
 type `bash` and then press enter.